 The LNG terminal fully ensures the third-party access requirements in accordance with EU laws.
-The terminal's activities are organized in observance with the Rules for Use of the Liquefied Natural Gas Terminal (hereinafter -Terminal rules), adopted after public consultations with market parties and agreed by NERC.
-The terminal's capacities are provided to the potential users on the same conditions in the way of public and transparent annual capacity allocation procedure or during the on-going period if there are any free capacities left.
-LNG terminal can be used by multi users.
+The terminal's activities are organized in observance with the Regulations for Use of the Liquefied Natural Gas Terminal (hereinafter - Terminal regulations), adopted after public consultations with market participants and approved by NERC.
+The terminal's capacities are allocated to the users on the same conditions in the way of public and transparent capacity allocation procedures or on Spot capacity allocation procedure in case of free capacities left.
+LNGT ensures multiuser environment, i. e. allows several terminal users to use LNG regasification services simultaneously at the same time based on mandatory borrowing/lending conditions.